Present Perfect Continuous Tense Rules And Usage With Examples

 When is the present perfect continuous tense used?

 We can use the present perfect continuous tense in different situations.
-The given below are the situation where you can use present perfect continuous tense.
+Below are the situations where you can use the present perfect continuous tense.

 1. Something that started in the past and continues